 Yes, I know people do themed feeds for a reason and see huge growth with them.
 But they bore me hence I don’t follow many people who only photography one thing.
 Or only have white feeds.
 Or any other themed feed.
 I like to see a mix of photography, I don’t enjoy seeing just photos of flowers or just photos of kids.

 Ok, so I work harder at my photography nowadays, but not every photo is perfect.
 Sometimes I like a photo and want to share it even if it’s not the best photo in the world.
-But if your feed is dark (and not intentionally moody), blurry, and just generally a bit boring because it’s of things going on in your house, it’s not my cup of tea….unless you’re my best friend then I might let you get away with it.
+But if your feed is dark (and not intentionally moody), blurry, full of babies or quotes, and just generally a bit boring because it’s of things going on in your house, it’s not my cup of tea….unless you’re my best friend then I might let you get away with it.

 Keep captions short